Metropolia-Garage-Club/Tutorials/vscode_docker_tutorial/get_started_with_docker.md

 ######  Best Practices

 **General recommendation**
 * Keep it simple and lightweight as possible.
 Consider breaking projects with lots of dependencies into multiple smaller containers, if possible.
 Docker Compose and multi-stage builds let you control this easily.
-More on that below.
+More on those below.
-* It is also preferable to use common base images across containers and use [.dockerignore](https://www.geeksforgeeks.org/how-to-use-a-dockerignore-file/)
 * Consider pruning the final container to be used on target device of any tools and files you have needed for development (Development container vs Production container)

 **Use Specific Base Image Tags**